 Dr. Fich is an astronomer specializing in studies of star formation, the interstellar medium, and the structure of galaxies.
 His recent research activities have focused on “small scale” formation studies of low and intermediate mass stars, circumstellar disks, and the formation of proto-solar systems.

 Professor Gingras’ main interests are in the field of theoretical condensed matter physics, with a focus on systems with random disorder.
 He is also interested in strongly correlated classical and quantum condensed matter systems subject to strongly competing, or frustrated, interactions.
 Gingras’ lab frequently collaborates with experimentalists to test theoretical ideas developed in the group.
 They use a variety of analytical and computational methods, including large-scale numerical simulations, to address these areas of research.

 Office: PHY 354

 Phone: (519) 888-4567 ext.
 38273

-I work in on gravitation, quantum physics, and the overlap between these two subjects.
-I am interested in questions that provide us with information about the foundations of physics, particularly those that could be tested by experiment.
-I have a lively and energetic research group of about 10 graduate and undergraduate students, where we address a number of interesting questions in physics, such as
+Professor Mann works on gravitation, quantum physics, and the overlap between these two subjects.
+He is interested in questions that provide us with information about the foundations of physics, particularly those that could be tested by experiment.